CMCC-Foundation/ml-tropical-cyclones-detection/README.md

 The CLI arguments taken in input by trainval.py script are:
 - -bs, --batch_size : Global batch size of data.
 - -e, --epochs : Number of epochs through which the model must be trained.

-- -rn, --run_name [optional] : Name to be assigned to the trained model.
-Default: 'debug'
+- -rn, --run_name [optional | Default: 'debug'] : Name to be assigned to the trained model.
-- -tm, --trained_model [optional]: The filepath to a trained model to be loaded (ONLY if we want to continue a training).
-Default: None
+- -tm, --trained_model [Optional | Default: None]: The filepath to a trained model to be loaded (ONLY if we want to continue a training).
-- -ks, --kernel_size [optional] : Kernel size (only for Model V5 architecture).
+- -ks, --kernel_size [Optional | Default: None] : Kernel size (only for Model V5 architecture).
 Possible values: 3,5,7,8,11,13.
-Default: None
-- -s, --shuffle [optional] : Whether to shuffle dataset TFRecords filenames.
-Default: 'False'
+- -s, --shuffle [Optional | Default: 'False'] : Whether to shuffle dataset TFRecords filenames.
-- -a, --augmentation [optional] : Whether or not to perform data augmentation.
+- -a, --augmentation [Optional | Default: None] : Whether or not to perform data augmentation.
 - -c, --cores [optional] : Number of cores (for multicore CPUs.
 NOT designed for GPUs).
 - -sb, --shuffle_buffer [optional] :  Number of consecutive samples to be shuffled.
 - -lr, --learning_rate [optional] : Learning rate at which the model is trained.